hmza87/kws-solution/README.md

 The project contains my solution for the kata word search solution, and the solution is implemented in "[WordSearchSolver.ts](src%2Fkwss%2FWordSearchSolver.ts)".
 I've included a UI to interact with the solution and visualize results.

+**note : The solution is deployed online for quick access [view online](https://kwss.hamza87.com/)**

-This project was initialized using `npx create-vite`, and this is how it's structured :
+The project was initialized using `npx create-vite`, and this is how it's structured :

 ```